Tutorial: Pyramid Scheme

 If you've ever wondered what it would be like to build your very own fully functional, money-making pyramid scheme, that's also blockchain-based, and you would like to join the ranks of the great Ponzi Schemers, then this is the tutorial for you.

-The tutorial will walk you through how to get started using Reach, Javascript, and Next to build your very own pyramid scheme and deploy it to the Algorand chain or any of the chains supported by reach.
+to build your very own pyramid scheme and deploy it to the Algorand chain or any of the chains supported by reach.

 Aim

 The tutorial aims to give you the solid knowledge required to get you started building protocols and DApps on the blockchain.
-It will give you an overview of what it takes to create a smart contract and create User Interfaces that interact with such contracts, all with the help of a powerful tool called Reach.
+It will give you an overview of what it takes to create a smart contract and create User Interfaces that interact with such contracts, all with the help of a powerful tool called Reach

 To get a better idea of what Reach is please visit here